-Sandra Rodriguez is the Research Director of the HEALing Communities Study (HCS) at Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
+Sandra Rodriguez is the Senior Research Director of the HEALing Communities Study (HCS) at Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
 She works closely with the HCS Senior Project Director to provide research guidance and support to the Study.

 Sandra Rodriguez joins SIG with 10 years of experience in academic and healthcare research, program planning and evaluation, and quality improvement projects.
 She also has experience conducting qualitative and quantitative data analysis, development, design, and implementation of research protocols, as well as grant writing.